robertofrontado/OkDataSources/README.md

 ```

-##Also they has PullToRefresh and Pagination functinalities in their OkDelegates
+##Also they have PullToRefresh and Pagination functionalities in their OkDelegates

 ### PullToRefresh